International contract security requirements

 Subcontracting to foreign organizations

-During the approval process, Public Services and Procurement Canada's Contract Security Program will:
+During the approval process, the CSP will:

 - obtain foreign security assurances to verify the security status of the foreign organization and its personnel